Contributor Guide

 ./mach geckoview-junit org.mozilla.geckoview.test.NavigationDelegateTest#loadUnknownHost

-If your patch makes a GeckoView JavaScript module, you should run ESLint as well:
+If your patch makes a GeckoView JavaScript module, you should run ESLint:

 ./mach lint -l eslint mobile/android/modules/geckoview/